ilibarra/primer_design_covid19/README.md

 - You can replace the FASTA_ID in input to genomes of your interest (not only COVID-19).

 ### Feedback, errors, or further questions
-1. Report in Issues and/or.
+- Report in Issues.
-2. Send an e-mail to Anibal Arce (aaarce@uc.cl) or Ignacio Ibarra (ignacio.ibarra@helmholtz-muenchen.de).
+- You can also Send an e-mail to Anibal Arce (aaarce@uc.cl) or Ignacio Ibarra (ignacio.ibarra@helmholtz-muenchen.de).

 ### Funding
 OpenCovid19 Initiative - Just One Giant Lab.